He’s got no talent

-I believe Amis might have been thinking of the Austrian writer Thomas Bernhard, who in my opinion is extremely funny.1 Meanwhile, what is the import of Amis’s curious locution anyone who has ever been anywhere to mean — presumably — “anyone who is any good”?2 Where do you go when you’re good?
+I believe Amis might have been thinking of the Austrian writer Thomas Bernhard, who in my opinion is extremely funny. ((This, on Bernhard, is rather good.))
+Meanwhile, what is the import of Amis’s curious locution anyone who has ever been anywhere to mean — presumably — “anyone who is any good”? ((It might, alternatively, be a mistranscription of “anyone who has ever been anyone”.))
+Where do you go when you’re good?
 Does Martin Amis have holiday snaps to prove it?

 Leaving us pondering that question, Amis motors on: